h2hamann/h2hamann/README.md

-# Hello, nerds 👋
+# Hi, nerds

-My Name is Christian.
+🎾 My name is Christian.
 I make websites.
-Nice to meet you.
+You should do that too.
+It’s fun.